usepolvo/usepolvo-docs/src/guide/introduction/overview.md

 # Overview

-**usepolvo** is an open-source Integration as a Service (IaaS) solution designed to provide an easy way to integrate with third-party apps like Stripe, HubSpot, and Salesforce using standardized requests and responses regardless of the provider.
+**usepolvo** is an open-source Integration Platform as a Service (iPaaS) solution designed to provide an easy way to integrate with third-party apps like Stripe, HubSpot, and Salesforce using standardized requests and responses regardless of the provider.

 With **usepolvo**, you can: